ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 or using a higher rate than is signaled, has no risk of incorrect classification.

-When advice is set or updated, monitoring cannot start until the network element transmits a SCONE packet with throughput advice other than `Unknown` (127); see {{apply}}.
+When a network changes the value it intends to signal, applications need time to adjust their sending behavior.
+As a result, any monitoring needs to allow time for SCONE packets to be updated, for those packets to be received by endpoints, and for applications to adapt.

 A network element can then monitor affected flows to determine whether the throughput advice it provided was followed.

-A network element SHOULD base its monitoring on the maximum value it signaled for throughput advice over at least the preceding monitoring period.
+A network element SHOULD base its monitoring on the maximum value that was configured to apply during the preceding two monitoring periods.
 A longer period might be used
 to account for the possibility that SCONE packets are lost.
 This allows applications time to receive advice